devjeet073/Turn-off-Notification-in-windows-for-laravel/README.md

-# Turn-on-Notification-in-windows-for-laravel
+# Turn-on-Notification-in-windows-for-laravel mix
-Turn on Notification in windows for Laravel
+Turn on Notification in windows for Laravel mix